CRMSS Tutors

 Sharang Sharma

-Sharang Sharma will be a tutor at: CRMSS Pacific 2023 and CRMSS Ontario 2023
+Sharang will be a tutor at: CRMSS Pacific 2024 and CRMSS Ontario 2024

 Sharang is Choral Music Director and Lecturer in Arts and Social Sciences at Huron University College in London, Ontario.
 He sings with Tafelmusik Baroque Chamber Choir, The Elmer Iseler Singers, and has appeared regularly with Soundstreams Choir 21.
 While active on the Canadian historical and contemporary music scenes, Sharang has also sung with ensembles in the United Kingdom while there for his studies.
 He completed his Bachelor of Music at Western University, and his Masters at Oriel College, University of Oxford.
 While at Oxford, Sharang was the tenor lay clerk at The Queen’s College, and sang with numerous Oxford- and London-based ensembles, including the Academy of Ancient Music and Instruments of Time and Truth for the BBC.
 His extensive choral and operatic repertoires are built through performances with The Strand Consort, Fount & Origin, Spectra Ensemble, King’s College London Chapel Choir, as well as semi-professional and amateur choral societies in the UK.